 From 1983 to 1985, Gardels was executive director of the Institute for National Strategy, where he conducted policy research at the USA-Canada Institute in Moscow, the People’s Institute of Foreign Affairs in Beijing, the Swedish Institute in Stockholm and the Friedrich Ebert Stiftung in Bonn.
 Prior to this, he spent four years as key adviser to the Governor of California on economic affairs with an emphasis on public investment, trade issues, the Pacific Basin and Mexico.

-Gardels is co-author with Nicolas Berggruen of Intelligent Governance for the 21st Century, a Financial Times Book of the Year.
+Gardels is co-author with Nicolas Berggruen of Renovating Democracy: Governing in the Age of Globalization and Digital Capitalism (University of California Press) and Intelligent Governance for the 21st Century, a Financial Times Book of the Year.
 Gardels holds degrees in Theory and Comparative Politics and in Architecture and Urban Planning from UCLA.
 He lives in Los Angeles with his wife, Lilly, and two sons, Carlos and Alexander.